BigJk/end_of_eden/ui/README.md

 # UI

-This is the ui part of project_gonzo.
+This is the ui part of end_of_eden.